martineastwood/featuristic/readme.md

 selected_features = selector.transform(generated_features)
 ```

 Let's print out the selected features to see what the Genetic Feature Selection algorithm kept.
-You can see below that featuristic has kept two of the original features ("cylinders" and "origin") and has kept four of the features created via the Genetic Feature Synthesis.
+You can see below that featuristic has kept three of the original features ("displacement", "acceleration" and "origin") and has kept four of the features created via the Genetic Feature Synthesis.

 ```python
 print(selected_features.head())